localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 A possible option is to obtain credentials via [AWS SSO CLI](https://github.com/synfinatic/aws-sso-cli).

-Afterwards, we have to add a new remote that explicitly targets a S3 bucket.
+Afterwards, we add a new remote that explicitly targets an S3 bucket.
 With the command below, we are creating a new remote called `s3-storage-aws` that will store the Cloud Pods' artifacts into a S3 bucket name `ls-pods-bucket-test`.
 The `access_key_id` and `secret_access_key` placeholder will make sure that the AWS credentials are correctly passed to the container.